Diabetes at a glance

 Careful monitoring of the cat is vital, particularly in the early days after diagnosis.
 Measuring blood and glucose levels at home if the owner is confident.
 A pinprick allows for a small drop of blood to be tested with a blood glucose monitor, which will quickly give a reading of your cat’s glucose levels.

 Your veterinarian may also want you to test your cat’s urine for the presence of ketones and glucose.
 A non-absorbent cat litter will make acquiring a urine sample easier.
 Dipping a test strip into the urine will provide a reading.
 Baseline levels will be provided by your veterinarian, if these levels become elevated, contact your veterinarian.

 Pay close attention to his food and water consumption as well as urine output.
-To measure your cat’s water intake, fill a measuring jug with water and put into your cat’s water bowl.
-The following morning pour the remaining water back into the jug which will enable you to calculate you how much water your cat has consumed in the past 24 hours.
+To measure your cat’s water intake, fill a measuring jug with water and put it into your cat’s water bowl.
+The following morning pour the remaining water back into the jug which will enable you to calculate how much water your cat has consumed in the past 24 hours.